Urinetown: Act I

 Officer Lockstock, a policeman, grimly welcomes the audience, assisted by the street urchin Little Sally.
 According to the pair, a twenty-year drought has caused a terrible water shortage, making private toilets unthinkable.
-All restroom activities are done in public toilets controlled by a megacorporation called "Urine Good Company" (or UGC).
-To control water consumption, people have to pay to use the amenities ("Too Much Exposition").
-There are harsh laws ensuring that people pay to urinate, and if the laws are broken, the offender is sent to a place called "Urinetown," never to return.
+All restroom activities are done in public toilets (Public Amenities) controlled by a megacorporation called "Urine Good Company" (referred to as the UGC).
+To control water consumption, citizens have to pay to use the Amenities ("Too Much Exposition").
+There are harsh laws ensuring that people pay to urinate, and if the laws are broken, the offender is sent to a place called "Urinetown", never to return.

 The oppressed masses huddle in line at the poorest, filthiest urinal in town, Public Amenity #9, which is run by the rigid, harshly authoritarian Penelope Pennywise and her assistant, dashing young everyman Bobby Strong.
-Trouble ensues when Bobby's father Joseph "Old Man" Strong, unable to afford his daily urinal admission, asks Pennywise to let him go free "just this once."
+Trouble ensues when Bobby's father Joseph "Old Man" Strong, unable to afford his daily urinal admission, asks Pennywise to let him go for free "just this once."
 After Old Man Strong's plea is dismissed ("It's a Privilege to Pee"), he urinates on the street, and Officers Lockstock and Barrel soon arrest him and escort him off to Urinetown ("It's a Privilege to Pee (Reprise)").

 Later that day, in the corporate offices of Urine Good Company, CEO Caldwell B. Cladwell is discussing the new fee hikes with Senator Fipp, a politician firmly in Cladwell's pocket, when Cladwell's beautiful daughter, Hope Cladwell, arrives as the UGC's new fax/copy girl.
 As an introduction, the UGC staff sing a song praising their leader ("Mr. Cladwell").